President's Executive Council and Cabinet

 Ms. House joined Salem State university in 2014 and is responsible for the development of the institution’s annual budget and the multi-year financial plan, including the allocation of fiscal resources in support of the university’s academic and administrative programs; and for overall fiscal accountability.
 A graduate of the University of Virginia in Charlottesville, VA, she holds in addition a master’s degree in business administration and a graduate certificate from Plymouth State University in Plymouth, NH.
 House has extensive experience in the private sector as an accountant, internal auditor and management accountant.
 She began her career in academia at St. Mary’s College of Maryland, progressing to associate vice president for business affairs/comptroller before joining Keene State College in 2000.

-Scott James, Vice President of Enrollment Management and Student Life, email@example.com, ext.
+Scott James, Vice President of Enrollment Management, Student Life, and Marketing, firstname.lastname@example.org, ext.
 6243

 Dr. James joined the Salem State University community in 2008 and has more than 20 years of experience in higher education.
 Before joining the team here at Salem State, he served at Lesley University, first as the university registrar and then as the associate vice president of enrollment management.
 Dr. James holds an EdD in higher education leadership and policy from Vanderbilt University, an MEd in administration, planning and social policy from Harvard University, and a BA in psychology from Boston University.

 John Keenan, General Counsel and Vice President of Administration, email@example.com, ext.
 6400